TencentARC/ArcNerf/docs/datasets.md

 transformation of camera(like norm_pose) consistent over all split.
 - scene_name: scene_name that is the folder name under `NeRF`.
 Use it to be identifier.
 - poses: for the poses, we do transform so that it matches the coord system in our proj.
+- images: The image are in `RGBA` channels, needs to blend rgb by alpha.

+## DTU
+Good for object reconstruction.
+Specified by scan_id, read image/mask/camera.
+- scan_id: int num for item selection.
+Use it to be identifier.
+- eval_max_sample: Select the closest samples for eval.
+It has overlapping with training view.

+## BlendedMVS
+Good for object reconstruction.
+Specified by scene_name, read image/camera.
+- scene_name: scene_name that is the folder name under `BlendedMVS`.
+Use it to be identifier.
+- eval_max_sample: Select the closest samples for eval.
+It has overlapping with training view.
+- In some case it uses `align_cam` and `exchange_coord` for changing the coordinate into a standard one.

 # Train/Val/Eval/Inference